 The caves are managed under Conservation Plans that have been agreed between the Company, Somerset Wildlife Trust and Natural England.
 These plans were originally drawn up shortly after the Company was formed and have been subject to regular revision to keep them up to date.
 They have recently ( 1st June 2015) been revised for a further 10 years and the current versions can be found here for the caves under Gruffy Field (including G.B. and Charterhouse caves) and here for the caves in the Longwood Valley and Velvet Bottom (including Longwood Swallet and Rhino Rift.

-Brief details of the individual cave sites and links to further information about them may be found on this page.
+Brief details of the individual cave sites and links to further information about them may be found on this page, including any recent changes.